 TAPPING INTO A HIGHER POWER

-On June 15th 2012 Nick Wallenda set a new record, being the first person to traverse the roughest 1,800-foot section of Niagara Falls from U.S. to Canadian Terra firma via a tight rope.
+On June 15th, 2012 Nick Wallenda set a new record, being the first person to traverse the roughest 1,800-foot section of Niagara Falls from the U.S. to Canadian Terra firma via a tight rope.
 It was an awesome spectacle.

 As I watched this man place all of his attention completely in the moment for 25 minutes, I was struck by the purity of this discipline and what it can teach us about the many elements of flow—even the spiritual strategies that help us tap into deep reservoirs of our personal resources.